 Reservations are required for Banff backcountry camping.

 Booking: Advanced reservations are required through the Parks Canada reservation system.
 Select Glacier Lake campground (GL9) and choose “Glacier Lake Trailhead” as the access point.
-Reservation fee is $11.50 and backcountry camping fee is $10.50—a total of $22 per night.
+Reservation fee is $11.50 and backcountry camping fee is $10.50โ€”a total of $22 per night (subject to change).

 Park Pass: Along with overnight camping fees, a park entry pass is required to visit Banff National Park.
 You can either purchase a day pass or the Parks Canada Discovery Pass.
-Day pass is $10.50 and the annual pass is $72.25 per adult.

 Toilet: Outhouse is available at the campground.
 Where there’s no outhouse, dig a hole 70 metres from the trail, water sources, and campground.
 Pack out toilet paper and hygiene products.